The two-dimensional Coulomb plasma: quasi-free approximation and central limit theorem: Local law for the Yukawa and Coulomb gas

 \end{proposition}

-To prove this bound, we proceed as in the proof of \cite[Theorem~1.1]{1510.02074}.
-The first ingredient is the following generalization of the one-step estimate \cite[Proposition~4.1]{1510.02074}.
+To prove this bound, we proceed as in the proof of \cite[Theorem~1.1]{MR3694026}.
+The first ingredient is the following generalization of the one-step estimate \cite[Proposition~4.1]{MR3694026}.

-\begin{proposition} Assume that the potential $W$ and the number of particles $M$ satisfy the assumptions of \cite[Proposition~4.1]{1510.02074}.
-Consider the probability measure on $\Sigma_W^M$ with density proportional to $\ee^{-\beta H(\b z)}$ where the Hamiltonian $H :\Sigma_W^M \to \R$ satisfies the uniform estimate
+\begin{proposition} Assume that the potential $W$ and the number of particles $M$ satisfy the assumptions of \cite[Proposition~4.1]{MR3694026}.
+Consider the probability measure on $\Sigma_W^M$ with density proportional to $\ee^{-\beta H(\b z)}$ where we assume that for some constant $K$ the Hamiltonian $H :\Sigma_W^M \to \R$ satisfies the uniform estimate

 Then for any bounded $f \in C^2(\C)$ with $\supp \Delta f$ compact,